kitOSx/Serverbot/README.md

 If you use Linux, you probably already know what to do.
 Be sure to add your own Bot key and directory to ensure it actually runs.

-All so we can control it without having access to the computer running the server / having an admin on the server
+All so we can control it without having access to the computer running the server / having an admin on the server or having to SSH into the server.

 # Commands
 Use !start to start the server